Skip to main content

 All manageability requirements and considerations listed in

-defined in this document.
-In addition, requirements and
+PCEP extensions defined in this document.
+In addition, the

-A PCE or PCC implementation MAY allow the capability of supporting
+A PCE or PCC implementation SHOULD allow the capability of supporting

-PCEP extensions introduced in this document to be enabled/disabled as
+PCEP extensions introduced in this document to be enabled or disabled

 An implementation SHOULD allow the operator to view the capability